tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 If the client did request SVCB RRs:

-- If the client receives any positive response back (containing a valid AAAA, A, or SVCB RR), it starts the Resolution Delay timer, which is run until both the AAAA and SVCB responses are received, or a SVCB response is received that also includes at least one address in the `ipv6hint` parameter.
+- If the client receives any positive response back (containing a valid AAAA, A, or SVCB ServiceMode RR), it starts the Resolution Delay timer, which is run until both the AAAA and SVCB ServiceMode responses are received, or a SVCB response is received that also includes at least one address in the `ipv6hint` parameter.
   Once both records are received, or the timer expires, the client